alexmojaki/futurecoder/README.md

     3. Activate the virtualenv with `poetry shell`.

     4. Run the backend development server with `python manage.py runserver`.

+        - If you get `ModuleNotFoundError: No module named 'resource'` then set the environment variable `SET_LIMITS` to `0`.

 4. In the `frontend` folder:
     1. Ensure you have version 12 of `node` and 6 of `npm`.

        If you are on Windows: (in a Powershell window with "Run as Administrator")

-       1. Run `npm install --global windows-build-tools`.
+       - Run `npm install --global windows-build-tools`.

     2. Run `npm ci` to download dependencies.

     3. Run `npm start` to start the frontend development server.
 5. Go to http://localhost:3000/accounts/login/ and login with the email "admin@example.com" and the password "admin".
 6. You should be redirected to http://localhost:3000/toc/ and see the Table of Contents.

+To learn more about the system, see the [contributing guide](how_to_contribute.md).

 ## Controls